 The course and intensive cover six themes:

-1. Indigenous livelihoods and poverty alleviation in context of bush and marine product enterprises,
+1. Indigenous livelihoods and diversification in the context of bush and marine product enterprises,

 2. Sustainable harvests and commercial use of natural resources,